Transitive closure: In graph theory

 Transitive closure constructs the output graph from the input graph.

 In computer science, the concept of transitive closure can be thought of as constructing a data structure that makes it possible to answer reachability questions.
 That is, can one get from node a to node d in one or more hops?
-A binary relation tells you only that node a is connected to node b, and that node b is connected to node c, etc. After the transitive closure is constructed, as depicted in the following figure, in an O(1) operation one may determine that node d is reachable from node a.
+A binary relation tells you only that node a is connected to node b, and that node b is connected to node c, etc. After the transitive closure is constructed, as depicted in the following figure, in an O(1)-time operation one may determine that node d is reachable from node a.
 The data structure is typically stored as a Boolean matrix, so if matrix[1][4] = true, then it is the case that node 1 can reach node 4 through one or more hops.

 The transitive closure of the adjacency relation of a directed acyclic graph (DAG) is the reachability relation of the DAG and a strict partial order.